flox/install-flox-action/README.md

 `substituter`.

 You can see in an example below how to configure your GitHub workflow to **push build artifacts** to a remote location.
-In the case of this example it is AWS S3 Bucket.
+In the case of this example it is an AWS S3 Bucket.

-With cache configured all subsequent builds will be faster since flox does not have to build them again.
+With caching configured all subsequent builds will be faster since flox does not have to build them again.

-For [nix help-stores][nix-help-stores] for more information on the supported URIs.
+See [nix help-stores][nix-help-stores] for more information on the supported URIs.

 ```yml